 Is Your Skin Purging or Breaking Out?
-How to Tell the Difference
+Here’s How to Tell the Difference

-The word “purging” gets thrown around quite often in the skin care sphere, but it’s not always clear how it differs from a breakout.
-Since confusion often leads to misconceptions, myths, and improper treatment, we enlisted some professionals to help clear the fog.
-Read on to discover what exactly causes skin purging, the role our skin care products can play, and how purging differs from your average breakout.
+The word “purging” gets thrown around quite often in the skin-care sphere because it’s not always clear how it differs from a breakout.
+This confusion often leads to misconceptions, myths and improper treatment, so we consulted NYC-based dermatologists Dendy Engelman, M.D., and Elizabeth Houshmand, M.D., to get to the bottom of all your breakout queries.
+Read on to discover what exactly causes skin purging, the role our skin-care products can play, and how purging differs from your average breakout.

 The main source of confusion between skin that is breaking out and skin that is purging is that they deliver — more or less — the same visible result: pimples.
 But, what exactly is skin purging?
 According to Dr. Houshmand, purging is not just regular acne.
-“It’s a flare where pimples, whiteheads and blackheads underneath the skin are brought up to the surface after using a skin care product that speeds up the skin's cellular turnover rate,” she says.
+“Purging is a flare-up where pimples, whiteheads and blackheads underneath the skin are brought up to the surface after using a skin-care product that speeds up the skin's cellular turnover rate,” she says.

-For instance, let’s say you begin using a skin care product that’s formulated with an ingredient that helps promote surface cellular turnover.
+For instance, let’s say you begin using a skin-care product that’s formulated with an ingredient that helps promote surface cellular turnover.
 If pimples suddenly appear, it could be your skin simply adjusting to the turnover.
 “A pimple doesn’t begin when you see it,” says Dr. Engelman.
 “It starts as a clogged pore under the surface of the skin.
 If a product increases the rate of skin renewal, it speeds up the entire cycle, so you may see a flood of pimples appear.”
-This acne won’t linger forever, and usually clears up after consistent use of the ingredient.
+This acne won’t linger forever and usually clears up after consistent use of the ingredient.

-In other words, certain ingredients may bring clogged pores to the surface at a faster rate than usual, causing a period of more frequent breakouts that would have otherwise occurred over a longer span of time.
+That’s right — certain ingredients may bring clogged pores to the surface at a faster rate than usual, causing a period of more frequent breakouts that would have otherwise occurred over a longer span of time.
 This adjustment period can take some time, so if you’re using a product with an ingredient known to help promote surface cellular turnover and noticing more pimples than usual, it may be worth sticking with it for a few months in order to get the full benefits.

-If you think your skin might be purging, Dr. Engelman suggests consulting the ingredients list in your current lineup of skin care products.
-Dr. Houshmand noted that a few skin care ingredients known to increase cellular turnover are vitamin A (also seen as tretinoin, retin-a, retinol, and retinoid), vitamin C, AHA and BHA chemical exfoliants, and benzoyl peroxide.
+If you think your skin might be purging, Dr. Engelman suggests consulting the ingredients list in your current lineup of skin-care products.
+Dr. Houshmand noted that a few skin-care ingredients known to increase cellular turnover are vitamin A (also seen as Tretinoin, Retin-A, retinol and retinoid), vitamin C, AHA and BHA chemical exfoliants and benzoyl peroxide.

-What is a breakout?
+What Is a Breakout?

 Deciphering between purging and a breakout isn’t always easy, but it can start with consulting the ingredients list.
 “If you’re using a product that does not increase surface cellular turnover, it’s likely not purging but rather a reaction to the product itself,” Dr. Engelman says.
-When your skin is purging, it’s most probably due to ingredients bringing already-clogged pores to the surface.
+When your skin is purging, it’s most likely due to ingredients bringing already-clogged pores to the surface.
 If your skin is negatively reacting to a new product you’re using, it’s most likely a breakout.
-Make sense?

-Dr. Houshmand also noted that since skin purging is part of the treatment regimen, it should improve with continued use of the product, and then it should eventually resolve.
+Dr. Houshmand also noted that because skin purging is part of the treatment regimen, it should improve with continued use of the product, and then it should eventually resolve.
 She also suggested that the difference can sometimes be the location: “A purge generally occurs all over the face at once where you are using the product,” Dr. Houshmand says.
 “A breakout usually shows up randomly and individually, and breakouts usually develop when you're not treating your skin.”

 If you’re using a product that contains an ingredient known to increase surface cellular turnover, then skin purging may be unavoidable.
 But, according to Dr. Houshmand, it shouldn’t linger for long.
-“It should resolve as your skin gets used to the product and then resolve with continued use of the product and skin care regimen,” she says.
+“It should resolve as your skin gets used to the product and then resolve with continued use of the product and skin care-regimen,” she says.

-If you don’t want to quit on your skin care products formulated to help promote surface cellular turnover just yet, but you want to help your skin get somewhat back to normal, there are a few measures you can take.
+If you don’t want to quit on your skin-care products formulated to help promote surface cellular turnover just yet, but you want to help your skin get somewhat back to normal, there are a few measures you can take.
 “Purging can be a part of some people’s regimen while they acclimate to a new ingredient,” Dr. Engelman explains, “however you can use a gentle cleanser and moisturizer to help decrease dryness and irritation.”
 Even though this acclimation period is often unavoidable, caring for your skin gently and hydrating your skin can help reduce irritation.
 When in doubt, consult your dermatologist.